pulled pork icon.Pulled Pork

 Since this cut typically comes with the skin attached, it’s great to make crispy pork carnitas.
 Ah yes, the Mexican answer to pulled pork, carnitas is cooked low and slow and typically served in taco form.
 Because of the added benefit of the skin, you have the option to blast the heat near the end of the cook to crisp it up.
 The combination of melt in your mouth meat and crispy skin is out of this world!

-My advice, don’t base your purchasing decision on which cut is cheaper per-pound, base your decision on how many people you need to feed.
+My advice is, don’t base your purchasing decision on which cut is cheaper per-pound, base your decision on how many people you need to feed.
 If you’re cooking just for your family of four, a picnic shoulder is all you really need.
 If you’re cooking for a larger gathering (10+ people), a Boston butt may be the better choice.

 This completely depends on the type of meal you are trying to prepare.
 If you’re simply planning to make pulled pork, they can both be considered 2 of the best meats for smoking, and there’s about as much work involved in preparing a butt as there is preparing a shoulder; with the obvious exception of removing the skin on the shoulder.